 As a foreigner who just moved to Finland, it is expected to have poor Finnish language skills in the beginning.
 Such factors led us to be somehow get discriminated against when looking for a new apartment with my housemates.
 Apartment owners always have turned down our applications as tenants.
 With the help of a Finnish workmate, we were able to secure a new place to move to.
 With our second apartment transfer, getting the application done was done alone by ourselves as we managed it with better Finnish language skills.
 So language skill is an important survival weapon as an immigrant.

 Some may also find Finns at first to be unfriendly but once you befriend one, you'll realize you just gained a friend maybe for life.
 Finns prefer much personal space but they can become your loyal friend as well.
 Your basic tool to spark a conversation with a Finn?
 Learn their language by heart :).
-It does not matter if you speak the language in wrong grammar.
-Locals will understand you.
-They appreciate much if you try to speak their unique language.
+It does not matter if you speak the language in the wrong grammar.
+Locals will understand.
+They appreciate it much if you try to speak their unique language.
 With time and constant practice, your language skills will surely improve.

 We are not giving relocation recommendations to Finland.
 However, in the case that you have decided to move here, we advise you to do your decision making carefully.
 Study about your tentative destinations.
 Still, if you have chosen to immigrate to Finland and you are interested in knowing more about this country, read our story how an expat has experienced after moving to Finland.

 Are you an expat in Finland or another foreign country?
 What are your thoughts about immigration in Finland or in the country where you live?
 Leave your comments below.
-And don't forget to share this to your friends and family.
+And don't forget to share this with your friends and family.